MarcosM12/Real-Time-Systems-Lab2/README.md

 # Real-Time-Systems-Lab2

-Labwork 2 for Real Time Systems subject
+Labwork 2.
+Real Time Systems subject
+Goal: Do the control part of a Luggage conveyor